Bandwidth/python-sdk/docs/TollFreeVerificationApi.md

 Get Toll-Free Verification Status

 Gets the verification status for a phone number that is provisioned to your account.
 Submission information will be appended to the response if it is available.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth